Pristine beaches, spectacular sunsets, and tiny magical islets. We experienced all that and more during our time in the Lakshadweep islands.

 The ferry crew allowed us to sit on deck, which helped with my seasickness.

 At Agatti, because the seas were rough, they decided to send the ferry on to Bangaram instead of transferring us to a smaller boat.
 This meant that the journey lasted barely 15 minutes.
-Sadly, this also meant that the ferry couldn’t enter Bangaram’s shallow lagoon, so once we got there, we were picked up outside the lagoon by a boat that needed another 20 minutes to reach the Bangaram floating jetty on the other side of the island.
+Sadly, this also meant that the ferry couldn’t enter Bangaram’s shallow lagoon.
+So once we got there, we got into a smaller boat that needed another 20 minutes to reach the Bangaram floating jetty on the other side of the island.

 Surprises, both pleasant and otherwise

 Bangaram island itself is uninhabited except for the resort staff and a few locals from Agatti that visit to collect coconuts and to fish, and our experience there was very different from Kavaratti.
 First off, the resort has a much more typical ‘island paradise’ feel to it, with tastefully made (if slightly run-down) cottages and shacks.
-We were greeted with coconut water at the reception hut, given a map of the island and a rate card of the activities on offer, and given a short talk on what to expect from our stay.
+The staff greeted us with coconut water at the reception hut, handed us a map of the island and a rate card of the activities on offer, and gave us a short talk on what to expect from our stay.